Friday, December 8, 2000

 Before she died, Rodrigues thought of Almeida as "her private filmmaker," and no wonder; this is the director's fourth film using her life as source material, following the concert feature "Amália, Live In New York City," "Amália, A Strange Way Of Life" (which was actually a five-part documentary that was cut down to size to become this film), and "Amália-Expo '98."
 In an interview with the Internet site Film Threat, Almeida clarified his apparent obsession over the artist: "I absolutely love Amália Rodrigues and her music, so it wasn't hard to keep making films about her.
 You could say that I became obsessed with this extraordinary woman."

-The downside to all of this, alas, is that on deeper levels, we learn that Amália simply wasn't that intriguing as a person.
+The drawback to all of this, alas, is that on deeper levels, we learn that Amália simply wasn't that intriguing as a person.
 Her career was lofty, and she certainly had ambition, but there was no apparent struggle in her attempt to reach the top.
 She was an immediate success story.
-This gives the documentary a routine structure, with little surprise and creativity, undermining the product as a whole.
+This gives the documentary a routine structure, with little surprise and creativity, undermining the thesis as a whole.
 I won't argue that Rodrigues was a great talent during her lifetime, but I find it odd that the singer described herself as a woman in constant sadness, even though there were no emotional scars to justify it.

 Written by DAVID KEYES